8. Appendix: Course Software

 • might be slow on older machines

-• need to maintain on each machine you use
+• need to maintain on each machine you use, but can use settings sync to keep settings and extensions consistent

 • it can be challenging to match the versions of the various packages